hmdkhkbz/automated-pre-deploy/README.md

 This repository outlines the network design for a robust, highly available (HA) multi-node OpenStack deployment.
 The core principle driving this design is **network segregation**, ensuring optimal performance, security, and scalability for various OpenStack traffic types.

-## 🎯 Goal

-The primary goal of this network design is to establish a clear, efficient, and resilient networking infrastructure for a production-grade OpenStack cloud.
-By separating different traffic flows onto dedicated networks, we aim to achieve:

-* **Enhanced Security:** Isolate sensitive management and storage traffic from tenant data.
-* **Improved Performance:** Prevent traffic congestion and ensure dedicated bandwidth for critical operations.
-* **Simplified Troubleshooting:** Quickly identify and resolve network-related issues by localizing problems to specific network segments.
-* **Greater Scalability:** Allow for independent scaling of network resources based on specific traffic demands.
-* **High Availability:** Design network paths and services with redundancy to minimize single points of failure.

 ## 🌐 Network Types

 A well-designed OpenStack deployment leverages multiple distinct networks, each serving a specific purpose.
 This section details the key network types utilized in our setup.